jaws/jaws/docs/source/Example.md

 Linux/Unix users can run JAWS from terminal and Windows users from Anaconda Prompt.

 The only required argument that a user has to provide is the input file path.
-The following minimalist command converts the input file (using default options):
+The following minimalist command converts the input ASCII file to netCDF format (using default options):

 ``` html
 $ jaws PROMICE_EGP_20160503.txt